mja65/Emu68-Imager/docs/instructions.md

 ## Selecting Screen mode of the HDMI output

-The output of your raspberryPi stays fixed from the boot and the same resolution is used by the RTG driver on the Amiga.
-The resolution that you pick from the Screen Mode preferences is then stretched/shrinked to the resolution you picked for the RaspberryPi.
+Please note, the output of your RaspberryPi stays fixed from the boot and the same resolution is used by the RTG driver on the Amiga.
+The resolution that you pick from the Screen Mode preferences is then stretched/shrunk to the resolution you picked for the RaspberryPi.
 In the Settings group you can select one of the pre-defined resolutions or let it be Automatically selected by the Pi on boot.
-If you want to change it later you can edit the config.txt file on fat32 partition accordingly.
+If you want to change it later you can edit the config.txt file on the FAT32 partition accordingly.

 ## Configuring WiFi

 Imager lets you configure WiFi driver of Emu68 (wifipi.device) before the Workbench is started.
-You need to enter the SSID (name) of your WiFi endpoint and the Password for it.
+You need to enter the SSID (name) for your WiFi  and the Password for it.
 Both are in the `Wifi Settings` section.
-You can change them later on by using the **Wifi Config** icon in the **Pistorm** folder on your Workbench partition.
+It is not mandatory to provide on start up and you can set it up or change it later on by using the **Wifi Config** icon in the **Pistorm** folder on your Workbench partition.

 ## Options

 Option **Set disk up only.
 Do not install packages.** will not install anything on the Workbench partition, it will only create the partitions and format them.

 Option **Do not write to disk.
 Produce image file only.** will create an .IMG file on your drive (in folder "Working Folder/Output Files") and will not write anything to the SD card.
-You can write the .IMG file to the SD card later with any image writing program.
+You can write the .IMG file to the SD card later with any image writing program such as BalenaEtcher, etc.

 Option **Skip empty space when writing to disk** will only write portions of the SD Card that contain data, skipping over any empty space.
-This will **greatly** reduce image writing time however it is still a bit experimental.
+This will **greatly** reduce image writing time however it is still somewhat experimental.
 However we did not have any problems or saw any bugs.

 ## Space Requirements